cenacrharsh/JS-30-DAY-13/README.md

 ![ss.png](./ss.png)

 ## Lessons Learned:
-- learned the use of `debouncer` function and used a lot of coordinare properties on windows and images like `window.scrollY` `window.innerHeight` `offsetTop` and `height`
+- learned the use of the `debouncer` function and used a lot of coordinate properties on windows and images like `window.scrollY` `window.innerHeight` `offsetTop` and `height`